2017 – 19 Details

-We are still accepting members to sign-up and join RSTAANZ.
-At last count there are over 230 individuals in our subject association, representing a range of faith traditions, which is wonderful!
+We are still accepting members – please contact us if you and/or your school wish to join.
+At last count there are 50 individuals or schools in our subject association, representing a range of faith traditions, which is wonderful!
+(A ‘whole school’ subscription may mean a dozen or more individuals.)

 We are conscious that there are several other groups and associations already in existence for Religious Studies in Aotearoa New Zealand.
 Most of these are organised around particular faith traditions.
 We wish to assure you that RSTAANZ is in no way challenging or undermining such groups.
 In fact their continued existence and development only helps to support the strength of this all-inclusive Religious Studies Subject Association.
 This association was formed in response to a range of needs and requests to have a representative, collective, national, multi-faith (including secular) organisation which can support the development and teaching of Religious Studies in our country, and which can provide a strong voice in this regard with NZQA and MOE.
 Those involved in Religious Studies are warmly invited to join RSTAANZ and are encouraged to remain part of other supportive organisations and groups which are already working in the field.